biggda270/Weather-Dashboard/README.md

-AS A traveler
+The html works

-I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly
+I had a problem fetching and publishing to the elements.

 Acceptance Criteria